 Press OK when finished setting the address.

 Our point is now programmed.
 You will notice the symbols before the name of the point.
-This tells us at a quick glance what type of data we are looking at.
-Please refer to the CX Server Runtime manual for all of the symbol meanings.
+This tells us at a glance what type of data we are looking at.
+Please refer to the CX Server Runtime manual for all symbol meanings.

 Go back to the DDE manager and the points under the Project Editor.
-We can now select the first ten items in the list.
+We can now select the first ten items on the list.
 Click the first one and then move to the last item.
-Hold the shift while clicking the last item will select all of them between.
+Hold the shift while clicking the last item will select all of them.

 Hit the DDE Link icon.